CsonVass/dt-da-postman/docs/testing-api.md

 ```

 Tests are ran with the collections and they show the results.

 ![img](../img/test-run.png)

 They can also be executed automatically

 ![img](../img/automate-run.png)

 ![img](../img/automate-config.png)

 and also with CLI.
-The CLI version has been Newman for a long time but now Postman CLI is also available with extended and more secure functionality.
+Postman has long been known for its command-line interface (CLI) tool, Newman.
+However, in recent times, Postman CLI has emerged as a robust alternative, offering enhanced security features and expanded functionality.

 |                                                                                                        | Newman      | Postman CLI       |
 | ------------------------------------------------------------------------------------------------------ | ----------- | ----------------- |